tfredrich/NoSchema/README.md

 NoSchema is a Java library offering a document-oriented repository pattern for Cassandra storage.
 It eliminates the need for a predefined schema, thereby providing significant flexibility in domain modeling without necessitating data migrations.

-In NoSchema, only the keys that form an object's identifier are stored.
+In NoSchema, only the keys that form an object's identifier are stored as individual columns.
 These keys are extracted from the entity at storage time.
 The object itself is serialized into a storage format through a pluggable serialization process and stored as a binary blob.
 Currently, NoSchema supports BSON (similar to MongoDB) and GSON serialization formats.

-Given that materialized views and indexes in Cassandra are often discouraged in high-throughput scenarios, NoSchema introduces the concepts of PrimaryTables and Views.
+Given that usage of materialized views and indexes in Cassandra are discouraged (at least in high-throughput scenarios), NoSchema introduces the concepts of a PrimaryTable and Views.
 These are fully managed and encapsulated within a Repository pattern that implements UnitOfWork.
-This ensures that multiple, denormalized tables are written for each key format, enhancing time-to-market, developer efficiency and software performance.
+This ensures that multiple, denormalized tables are written; one for each key format, eliminating complex coding, reducing time-to-market, increasing developer efficiency and software performance.

 NoSchema simplifies the management of resource-oriented Plain Old Java Objects (PoJos) with multiple, denormalized views.
-This is achieved through a straightforward Repository pattern, making it an ideal choice for developers building APIs to simplify their data storage in Cassandra.
+This is achieved through a straightforward Repository pattern, making it an ideal choice for developers building RESTful APIs to simplify their data storage in Cassandra.

 ## Features
-* **Primary Table**: A `PrimaryTable` which is typically identified by a single-unique identifier (like a UUID) is easily defined using the PrimaryTable DSL.
+* **Primary Table**: A `PrimaryTable`  is typically identified by a single-unique identifier (like a UUID) is easily defined using the PrimaryTable DSL.

 * **Views**: A `View` of a primary table with a completely different key structure is easily created and maintained automatically along with the `PrimaryTable` CRUD operations.

-* **UnitOfWork**: NoSchema includes a UnitOfWork class that provides pseudo-transactions across `PrimaryTable`s and `View`s.
-There are several implementations that honor various consistency levels.
+* **UnitOfWork**: NoSchema includes a built-in UnitOfWork class that provides pseudo-transactions across `PrimaryTable`s and `View`s.
+There are implementations that honor various consistency levels.

-* **Repository Pattern**: The project provides a default repository implementation, `CassandraNoSchemaRepository` to enable quick and easy CRUD operations on for storing and retrieving PoJos on Cassandra.
+* **Repository Pattern**: The project provides a default repository implementation, `CassandraNoSchemaRepository` to enable quick and easy CRUD operations for storing and retrieving PoJos on Cassandra.

 * **Repository Observer**: When you need to "get in the game" of the repository, the `DocumentObserver` class can be implemented to inject your own code into the processing chain.
 The default, do-nothing implementation is `AbstractDocumentObserver` which can be extended when only a method or two need overriding.